Field noteLead Capture9 min readMay 17, 2026

 For most small-business forms, the setup that consistently works:

-• Send from an address on the business domain (e.g. website@yourdomain.com), not as the visitor.
+• Send from an address on the business domain (e.g. website@yourdomain.com), never as the visitor.

 • Put the visitor's email in the Reply-To header so a one-click reply still reaches them.

-• Add a honeypot or CAPTCHA to keep bot submissions out of the noise (and out of the sender-reputation hit they cause over time).
+• Add a honeypot or CAPTCHA to keep bot submissions out of the noise.

 • Store every submission server-side — in a database, CRM, or notification log — so email is never the only copy of the lead.